Civicverse/Civicverse/README.md

 💡 Takeaways

-CivicVerse is not just a demo — it is a modular, fully civilian-owned metaverse
+CivicVerse is not just a demo — it is a modular, fully civilian-owned metaverse framework that belongs to the people

 Dockerized setup enables immediate hands-on testing and incremental expansion